CricketBr/Crickets-Shorthand-Site/orthic_consolidated_folder/orthic_consolidated.md

 Per pre pri pro and peri para
 As stated, supra linear writing is very useful for rapidity, and if other prefixes can be found that cannot possibly clash with the rules laid down, they may with advantage be safely indicated by this mode.
 Such are found in words derived from the Latin and Greek languages.
 We thus get the prefixes per, pre, pri, and pro from the Latin, and peri and para from the Greek; all of which may be expressed by Mode 1.

-Lesson conclusion
+## Lesson conclusion
 See that the pupils thoroughly appreciate the supra-linear writing; the gain in time; no clashing possible.
 Thoroughly understand th, be, per, pre, pri, pro, peri, para are indicated only when initial, prefixes, or quasi-prefixes.
-Vowel ve can be indicated in any position in the word.
+Vowel ve can be indicated in any position in the word. -- Teaching

-Lesson 7: Second and third modes
+## Homework and End of Lesson Six

-Introduction
+As before.
+There is no material written at this level.

-Today we take the second and third modes of contraction, that is, on the line, and below the line.
+## Lesson Seven: Second and third modes

 On the line
 The common primitive con or com may be expressed by a dot on the line, or by leaving it out altogether, and writing the rest of the word quite close to the preceeding word, as , , or  = I commend.